 As the NSA relies heavily on recruitment of mathematicians, actions or strategies to oppose the recruitment of mathematicians by the NSA can have a potentially major impact by disrupting mathematical-NSA relationships before they begin.
 On an individual level, possibilities include refusing participation in NSA recruitment events and withholding writing letters for NSA programs.

 While the precise nature of the relationship our departments, universities, and professional organizations have with the NSA is often obscured, we should interrogate these relationships; organizing to force institutions to reveal this information can highlight the importance of just ethical guidelines in mathematics and provide useful information for more targeted collective actions.
 The American Mathematical Society's ethical guidelines document, for instance, promotes the "unrestricted dissemination" of mathematical research while failing to recognize the responsibility of mathematicians to avoid causing harm or to present ethical guidelines for the AMS's own relationships with governmental entities.
-We urge mathematicians to call on the AMS to publicly explain its involvement in NSA recruitment and how the AMS benefits from this relationship, and you can be a part of this campaign by using the email script here.
+We urge mathematicians to call on the AMS to publicly explain its involvement in NSA recruitment and how the AMS benefits from this relationship.

 Finally, those of us in a position to refuse to write letters of recommendation have a responsibility toward the students or early-career workers who have placed us in a position of trust by asking for a letter.
 So, the refusal to write letters for intelligence jobs should be done in a fair and consistent way, and we have a collective responsibility to be able to suggest ethical alternatives.
 We have started a list and invite the community to contact us with suggestions for expanding it.